-Table 3-10 Line Protocol Parameters Secondary Register Bit Assignments
+Line Protocol Parameters Secondary Register Bit Assignments

-Bit(s) Designation Function Read/Write 00 Idle Mark When set to one, causes the associated data line to go to the MARK state at the conclusion of transmission of the character currently being loaded into the transmitter if both principal and alternate byte counts are zero.
-When cleared, sync characters will be idled on a synchronous data line or a MARK STATE will be asserted on an asynchronous line.
+Bit(s) Designation Function Read/Write 00 Idle Mark When solution one; causes the associated data line to go to the WARK state at the conclusion of transmission of the character currently being loaded into the transmitter if both principal and alternate byte counts are zero.
+When cleaned, symmetry swith will be asserted on an asynchronous line.
 Read or Write 01 Strip Leading Syncs When set to one, causes sync characters arriving on the associated data line after the achievement of synchronization, but before the first non-sync character, to be stripped from the incoming data stream (i.e., not stored in the RC Silo).
 The sync character(s) with which the receiver achieves sync are stripped in any case.
-Read or Write 02 Unused 03-04 Block Check Type Set by the PDP-11 program to specify the type of block check calculation to be done for transmissions and receptions on this line: Read or Write 03 04 BCType 0 0 LRC-8 (XOR) 1 0 CRC-16 (X 16 + X 15 + X 2 + 1) 0 1 Unused-16 1 1 CRC-CCITT (X 16 + X 12 + X 5 + 1) 05 DDCMP Receive When set to one, inhibits the Microprocessor from fetching control bytes during character reception on the associated line if reception mode is 0.
+Read or Write 02 Unused 0304 Block Check Type Set by the PDP-11 program to specify the type of block check calculation to be done for transmissions and receptions on this line: Read or Write 03 04 BCType 0 0 LRC-8 (XOR) 1 0 CRC-16 $(X^{16} + X^{15} + X^2 + 1)$ 0 1 Unused-16 1 1 CRC-CCITT $(X^{16} + X^{12} + X^5 + 1)$ 05 DDCMP Receive When set to one, inhibits the Microprocessor from fetching control bytes during character reception on the associated line if reception mode is 0.
 Useful for increasing throughput and reducing core storage requirements when using DDCMP protocol.
 Read or Write 06 DDCMP Transmit When set to one, inhibits the Microprocessor from fetching control bytes during character transmission on the associated line if transmission mode is 0.
 Useful for increasing throughput and reducing core storage requirements when using DDCMP protocol.
 Read or Write 07 Unused 08-15 DLE Character Contains the Data Link Escape (DLE) character for the associated line.
-When a character is to be transmitted and the control byte for that character (as fetched by the DV11) has bit 01 set to one, the DLE character is fetched from this register by the Microprocessor and transmitted just prior to the character being processed.
+When a character is to be trans- mitted and the control byte for that character (as fetched by the DV11) has bit 01 set to one, the DLE character is fetched from this register by the Micro- processor and transmitted just prior to the character being processed.
 Read or Write